mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

   +<CircularProgress variant="determinate" classes={{ determinate: 'className' }} />
   ```

-> NB: If you had previously customised determinate, your customisations are probably no longer valid.
+> NB: If you had previously customized determinate, your customizations are probably no longer valid.
 Please remove them.

 ### Collapse